Ranching: A Lifestyle Beyond Occupation

 By subscribing to our free newsletters you can participate in this journey and share the inspirations and lessons learned from the ranch with us!

-Jason and Sophie read the books of “The little house on the prairie” series since they were kids growing up in Taiwan.
-After over 10 years of hardworking in United States they obtained US citizenships and began realizing the dreams of what they have read in those books.
+Jason and Sophie read the “The little house on the prairie” book series growing up in Taiwan.
+After over 10 years of hard working in United States they obtained US citizenships and began living the dreams of what they read in those books.

-They met Leon Lux, a life-changing mentor to them in central Colorado and started building up the ranch with his teachings: from high tensile fencing to the practices of yak training, it is the thrilling sensation of reviving old-fashion agriculture in this rapid changing modern world that kept them going and let them love what they do every single day on the ranch.
+Then they met Leon Lux, a mentor from central Colorado that changed their lives forever.
+Guided by his teachings; from building high tensile fences to training yaks, they were able to build their dream ranch.
+The thrilling sensation of reviving old-fashioned agriculture in this rapidly changing modern world is what kept them going and has allowed them to love what they do every single day on the ranch.

 User's avatar